A Protestant megachurch in El Salvador, 2018 | Flickr/BBC World Service. CC-BY-2.0. Some rights reserved

 She has not been absolved of the crime, however, and the government has not apologised for her long detention.
-Nor can she get back the time she lost with her son, now 14 years old.
+Nor can she get back the time she lost with her son, now aged 14.

 Religious groups lobbied for the ban more than 20 years ago.
 They continue to protest any loosening of the restrictions that have been proposed in the country’s legislative assembly, the latest of which failed to pass in April 2018.

-El Salvador is historically a Catholic country, but in the past few decades, Protestant, including pentecostal and evangelical Christian communities have grown here and in Honduras, Guatemala and Nicaragua.
-Between 36 to 41% of the population in these countries now identifies as Protestant, according to the Pew Research Center.
+El Salvador is historically a Catholic country, but in the past few decades, Protestant Christian communities, including pentecostal and evangelical ones, have grown here as well as in Honduras, Guatemala and Nicaragua.
+Some 36-41% of the population in these countries now identifies as Protestant, according to the Pew Research Center.

-This changing religious landscape has not been good news for women like Vásquez.
-Evangelical and pentecostal Christians in El Salvador often support right-wing policies and promote conservative ideas about sexuality, LGBT rights, and reproductive health.
+This changing religious landscape has not been good news for women such as Vásquez.
+Evangelical and pentecostal Christians in El Salvador often support right-wing policies and promote conservative ideas about sexuality, LGBT rights and reproductive health.

-As NGOs fighting for reproductive rights have fought to change the abortion ban over the past 20 years, evangelicals have been among their staunchest opponents.
-Throughout Latin America, Protestants are even more rigid in their opposition to abortion than Catholics, according to a study by Pew Research Center.
+As NGOs fighting for reproductive rights have tried to change the abortion ban over the past 20 years, evangelicals have been among their staunchest opponents.
+Throughout Latin America, Protestants are even more rigid in their opposition to abortion than Catholics, according to a study by the Pew Research Center.

-“You’re talking about a very conservative group of people, so abortion is wrong 90 plus per cent of the time and homosexuality is always wrong.
+“You’re talking about a very conservative group of people, so abortion is wrong 90+% of the time and homosexuality is always wrong.
 It’s very conservative in regards to reproductive and social values like those,” said Timothy Wadkins, professor of religious studies and theology at Canisius University in the US.

 The 12-year conflict fractured the historic control over land and resources by a small group of elites, many of whom were allies of the Catholic church.
 Amid this change, the teachings of evangelical Christians, which focus on the individual, and were not associated with the traditional social order, became more appealing to some citizens.

-Michael Cangemi, professor at Binghamton University, in New York, says that evangelism was “appealing in a political sense to both political dictators in Central America, but also to policymakers in the US” as it was the politically-conservative “antithesis” of liberation theology” and “ardently anti-communist.”
+Michael Cangemi, professor at Binghamton University, New York, says that evangelism was “appealing in a political sense to both political dictators in Central America, but also to policymakers in the US” as it was the politically conservative “antithesis” of liberation theology” and “ardently anti-communist”.

 The US had their hands deep in Central America in the 1980s, but Wadkins says that evangelical ‘conversion campaigns’ were led mainly by churches already in the country, rather than foreign missionaries.